itsamrit/itsamrit/README.md

 If npm installtion or any installtion is stuck or doing samething at some point without resulting a error, it is internet problem even if it is 1mb/sec & even it is 5g wifi & its more than 1000s

 After cant compose more than 1 docker file.
 So after composing using devconfigure, u cant compose any docker file of original github repo

+In devcontiner, if asking selct service client server.
+Then select client it will start all the proxy servers required for it.